If you’d rather be a home herbalist than a medical herbalist, we’ll be running our home herbalist course again this year.

 There will be 6 workshop days (all Saturdays) from 10am until 4pm, and a light vegetarian lunch will be provided.

-The course will take place at Tracebridge Sourdough and Elder Farm (further details will be given on joining the course).
+The course will take place at Ashbrittle village hall and Elder Farm (further details will be given on joining the course).

 There are 8 places available and these will be given on a first come, first served basis.

-The rest of the course will be distance learning, with a short quiz at the end of each month.
+The rest of the course will be distance learning.

-To book your place, complete the following Home herbalist course application form 2018 and send a non refundable deposit of £50.
+To book your place, complete the following application form and send a non refundable deposit of £50.

 Please note: The course will not cover any anatomy and physiology, and is not a prerequisite for the medical herbalist training programme.